 - Challenging schemas and other cognitive interventions

-- Behavioural pattern breaking and bypassing unhealthy coping modes
+- Behavioral pattern breaking and bypassing unhealthy coping modes

 - Strengthening our Healthy Coping Modes